-- 49.2.2.1 Within the Medium and High Density Residential Precincts: - a.
-Promote affordability and diversity of non-suburban housing by maximising choice for residents through encouraging a range of residential typologies, unit sizes and bedroom numbers. - b.
-Avoiding residential development that does not achieve the minimum residential densityies required in each Precinct, and avoiding low density housing typologies including single detached residential units. - Within the High Density Residential Precinct, enable a high-quality, high-quality, high-qu - 49.2.2.3 Within the Medium Density Residential Precinct, require residential development to achieve a density, including by multi-storey townhouses, semi-detached, duplexes and similar typologies, that is distinct from the adjoining lower and medium densities available in the developments south of the State Highway and west of Lower Shotover Road and the higher density available in other areas within the Zone. - Within the Low Density Residential Precinct, manage the total number of residential units provided for within the Zone to maximise density while maintaining the general suburban character and amenity values of the area south of State Highway 6 and of the area west of Lower Shotover Road while avoiding significantly increasing vehicle trips and adverse effects on the safe and efficient operation of State Highway 6. - 49.2.2.449.2.2.5 When considering resource consent applications for development that infringes the Zone standards in the residential precincts, prioritise the achievement of housing density, (non-suburban) choice, and affordability and then support this by prioritising key environmental and ecological outcomes, and then achievement of high-amenity, high-quality outcomes for and along streets, open spaces, and private ways having the function of a road. - 49.2.3 Objective The Commercial Precinct is compact, convenient and accessible for meeting the needs of local residents
+- 49.2.2.1 Within the Medium and High Density Residential Precincts: - Promote affordability and diversity of non-suburban housing by maximising choice for residents through encouraging a range of residential typologies, unit sizes and bedroom numbers. - Avoiding residential development that does not achieve the minimum residential densityies required in each Precinct, and avoiding low density housing typologies including single detached residential units. - 49.2.2.2 Within the High Density Residential Precinct, enable a high-quality, high- density of residential units that are well designed for terraced housing, multi-storey townhouses and apartment living typologies, set within attractive landscaped sites, along with key parks and open spaces, and public transport routes. - 49.2.2.3 Within the Medium Density Residential Precinct, require residential development to achieve a density, including by multi-storey townhouses, semi-detached, duplexes and similar typologies, that is distinct from the adjoining lower and medium densities available in the developments south of the State Highway and west of Lower Shotover Road (areas within the Low Density Precinct) and the higher density available in other areas within the Zone. - 49.2.2.4 Within the Low Density Residential Precinct, manage the total number of residential units provided for within the Zone to maximise density while maintaining the general suburban character and amenity values of the area south of State Highway 6 and of the area west of Lower Shotover Road while avoiding significantly increasing vehicle trips and adverse effects on the safe and efficient operation of State Highway 6. - 49.2.2.449.2.2.5 When considering resource consent applications for development that infringes the Zone standards in the residential precincts, prioritise the achievement of housing density. (non-suburban) choice, and affordability and then support this by prioritising key environmental and ecological outcomes, and then achievement of high-amenity, high-quality outcomes for and along streets, open spaces, and private ways having the function of a road. - 49.2.3 Objective The Commercial Precinct is compact, convenient and accessible for meeting the needs of local residents

-- 49.2.3.1 Provide for a range of office and small-scale retail, and other commercial activities that meet the needs of local residents, other-including up to one medium-sized-supermarket and up to one service station. - 49.2.3.2 Avoid the establishment of Service Stations and business activities that would undermine the function amenity, and role of Queenstown or Frankton centres, or the intended outcomes for the Commercial Precinct, including Industrial, Service, Large Format Retail activities and large office spaces. - 49.2.3.3 Enable residential activities above ground level while acknowledging that there will be a lower level of residential amenity available due to the mix of activities in the Commercial Precinct.
+- 49.2.3.1 Provide for a range of office and small-scale retail, and other commercial activities that meet the needs of local residents, ether including up to one medium-sized supermarket and up to one service station. - 49.2.3.2 Avoid the establishment of Service Stations and business activities that would undermine the function, amenity, and role of Queenstown or Frankton centres, or the intended outcomes for the Commercial Precinct, including Industrial, Service, Large Format Retail activities and large office spaces. - 49.2.3.3 Enable residential activities above ground level while acknowledging that there will be a lower level of residential amenity available due to the mix of activities in the Commercial Precinct.